laanwj/adlmidi/README.md

 This fork adds the following:

-* `adlseq`: listen on an ALSA sequencer socket and play MIDI events.
+* `adlseq`: Play MIDI events from ALSA sequencer socket.
 This means that it can be connected to other MIDI sources (like games, keyboards or sequencer programs) with `aconnect` or the interface of the program itself.
 * A legend showing what instrument is active on what MIDI channel